New York Golden Blades: New York Golden Blades/Jersey Knights

 Following the season, New York real estate mogul Ralph Brent bought the team and renamed it the New York Golden Blades.
 While they managed to acquire Andre Lacroix from the Philadelphia Blazers, he was essentially all the franchise had going for it.
-The team replaced their original orange and blue uniforms with purple and gold uniforms of a unique design, and to coincide with the new identity, the team started the season wearing white skates with gold-colored blades.
+The team replaced their original orange and blue uniforms with purple and gold uniforms, and to coincide with the new identity, the team started the season wearing white skates with gold-colored blades.

 The situation improved very little from the previous season; at times, the Golden Blades played before crowds of only 500 people (in an 18,000-seat arena).
-Sinking in debt, Brent surrendered the team to the league in late November, just twenty games into the season, with a 6-12-2 record.
+Sinking in debt, Brent returned the team to the league in late November, just twenty games into the season, with a 6–12–2 record.
 Veteran player Harry Howell, who had been recently picked up by the Golden Blades after being released from the Los Angeles Kings, was elevated to player-coach, and ordered the team's white skates painted black.

-On November 21, 1973, the WHA moved the team to the Greater Philadelphia metropolitan area township of Cherry Hill, New Jersey, and renamed it the Jersey Knights.
-WHA trustee Howard Baldwin was quoted as saying "Hopefully, we will be back in New York next season with a strong owner to compete in that market," but the WHA would never return to New York, getting no closer than the New England Whalers in 1975, when that team moved from Boston to Hartford, Connecticut.
-Having been locked out of Madison Square Garden just prior to their move, the players were unable to take their Blades jerseys with them, so the team reverted to the previous Raiders uniforms, with the original crest replaced with the new Knights logo.
+After financial losses were incurred playing home games at Madison Square Garden, the WHA moved the team to Cherry Hill, New Jersey, and renamed it the Jersey Knights.
+The move marked a return of sorts to the Delaware Valley for the WHA, which had seen the Blazers move to Vancouver after only one season.
+WHA trustee Howard Baldwin was quoted as saying "Hopefully, we will be back in New York next season with a strong owner to compete in that market."
+Despite this, the WHA would never return to New York, getting no closer than the New England Whalers in 1975, when that team moved from Boston to Hartford, Connecticut.
+Having been locked out of Madison Square Garden just prior to their move, the players were unable to take their Blades jerseys with them.
+The team reverted to the previous Raiders uniforms, with the original crest replaced with the new Knights logo.

 The newly minted Knights soon discovered their new home, Cherry Hill Arena, had a slope in the ice surface, which forced visiting teams to skate uphill two out of three periods.
 One drawback was that pucks would sometimes shoot upwards unexpectedly; one Knight was knocked cold when a would-be pass jumped up and nailed him between the eyes.
 Years later Ab McDonald said, "[The ice] was so high in the middle, the short guys almost couldn’t see the other end of the ice."
 The arena in Cherry Hill was available because the previous pro hockey tenant, the Jersey Devils, had folded when the Eastern Hockey League went out of business at the end of the previous season.